 Compost bins are a great way to create quality, organic soil perfect for gardening.
 By placing organic items inside and letting them naturally deteriorate into soil, you are turning waste and garbage into a usable, valuable product—what could be better than that?
 Of course, you can’t throw just anything and everything into your compost bin and expect it to quickly deteriorate.
 Some items will need to be broken down manually first in order to speed up their decomposition.
 Here’s what you need to know for fast composting.

 There are several general rules that aid in fast composting.
 Adding an equal amount of “green” or fresh items like grass clippings with “brown” or dried items like dead leaves, which provide both nitrogen and carbon to the microorganisms that are doing the decomposing.
+(See a basic guide to brown and green items in the infographic below.)
 It can also speed things up if you turn the compost pile inside out every few weeks so that the outer edges of the pile get some time in the middle.
 But even when following these rules, there are still some items that need a little more attention before you toss them into your compost bin.

 Leaves of all sorts are a great material to add to your compost bin, though they might need a bit of preparation for fast composting.
 In general, dried leaves should be shredded before you add them to your compost bin, and this goes double for oak leaves.
 Because they contain tannin, they resist decomposition much better than other types of leaves; shredding them thoroughly can help speed up the process.